 |CLAT Exam Purpose||Admissions to BA LLB, BCom LLB, BSc LLB, BBA LLB, BSW LLB, LLM courses|

 The common law admission test (CLAT 2020), is an all India common entrance examination.
 The CLAT 2020 Notification was released in the month of December 2019.
 The CLAT Application was started on 01st January 2020.
-It was scheduled to end on 25th April 2020, which is now extended to 18th May 2020.
-The exam was scheduled for 10th May is now postponed to 21st June 2020 due to the situation arises of lockdown imposed to contain the spread of COVID-19.
+It was first extended till 18th May 2020, then extended till 10th July 2020.
+The exam was re-scheduled for 22nd August 2020 which has been postponed again due to the COVID-19 situation arises.

 |Start of online application Form||01st January 2020|